scalar-labs/scalar-kubernetes/docs/SetupDatabaseAKS.md

 ## Azure Database for MySQL

 Azure Database for MySQL is a fully managed MySQL database provided by Azure.
 You can create a MySQL database by selecting a database instance and storage according to your configurations.
-The IOPS is calculated based on the amount of storage you choose.
+The IOPS is calculated based on the compute instance and storage you choose.
 In this section, you will create an Azure Database for MySQL.

 ### Recommendations

-You can choose Flexible or Single server deployment for Azure Database for MySQL.
+* You should choose Flexible or Single server deployment for Azure Database for MySQL.
 You can check the [official documentation](https://docs.microsoft.com/en-us/azure/mysql/select-right-deployment-type) to learn more about the differences between Flexible and Single server deployments.
+* You should select a deployment that suits your IOPS requirements.
+    * For Single server deployments, IOPS is defined on the amount of storage provisioned(3 IOPS/GB).
+    * For Flexible server deployments, additional IOPS can be provisioned and the maximum threshold will be defined by the storage and the database instance chosen.

 ### Steps

 You can follow [official documentation](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal) to create an Azure Database for MySQL server for Single server deployment.
-For Flexible server deployment for the same, you can follow this [guide](https://docs.microsoft.com/en-us/azure/mysql/flexible-server/quickstart-create-server-portal).
+For creating a flexible server deployment for Azure Database for MySQL, you can follow this [official guide](https://docs.microsoft.com/en-us/azure/mysql/flexible-server/quickstart-create-server-portal).

 ### Scale Performance

 **Scaling storage**:- You can enable the `storage auto grow` feature to automatically increase storage when it reaches a threshold without impacting the workload.

+You can scale resources based on the deployment you choose.
+For Single server deployment, you can refer to the [official documentation](https://docs.microsoft.com/en-gb/azure/mysql/concepts-pricing-tiers#scale-resources) for scaling resources.
+For Flexible server deployments, additional IOPS can be provisioned.
+You can read more about it [here](https://docs.microsoft.com/en-gb/azure/mysql/flexible-server/concepts-compute-storage#iops).

 ### Monitoring Azure Database for MySQL